Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/requests-automation.md

 ### HAi tasks

 * **askHAi**: This automation task uses askHAi to generate a output from a message.
-* **askHAi Request Request Details**: This automation task uses askHAi with additional context from the request to generate a output from a message.
+* **askHAi Request Details**: This automation task uses askHAi with additional context from the request to generate a output from a message.
 The following information within a request is analyzed:
   * Summary and description.
   * Customer facing request timeline updates.
   * Intelligent Capture questions and answers.